gabriosilva/mod10-assignements/week8/animal_pose_estimation/readme.md

 This project implements pose estimation for cattle using the ANIMAL-POSE DATASET.
 The steps involved include dataset acquisition, exploratory analysis, image processing and filtering, model training, and result analysis.

+A more detailed description was provided in the assignment notebook file.
+The steps involved in the image processing and filtering, alongside the required diagrams, were included in the notebook, at the `Augmentation / Processing Pipeline` section.
+Please refer to the notebook for more details.

 ### Table of Contents
 1. [Dataset Acquisition and Exploratory Analysis](#dataset-acquisition-and-exploratory-analysis)
 2. [Image Processing and Filtering](#image-processing-and-filtering)